AY2526S1-CS2103T-T14-4/tp/docs/UserGuide.md

 </box>

 ### Installation
-1. Ensure you have Java `17` or above installed in your Computer.<br>
+1. Ensure you have Java `17` or above installed on your computer.<br>

 <box type="info" seamless>

-If you are unsure of how to install java, follow this [guide](https://www.java.com/en/download/help/download_options.html).
+If you are unsure of how to install Java, follow this [guide](https://www.java.com/en/download/help/download_options.html).

 **Mac users:** Ensure you have the precise JDK version prescribed [here](https://se-education.org/guides/tutorials/javaInstallationMac.html).